luksurious/abandonment-rnn/README.md

 ## Data

+The data used is from [Predicting User Engagement with Direct Displays Using Mouse Cursor Information](https://dl.acm.org/doi/10.1145/2911451.2911505).
-Unfortunately, the data we used is proprietary, so it cannot be shared in this repository.
+Unfortunately, it is proprietary, so it cannot be shared in this repository.